Kubernetes Workload Identity Simplified

 What is Kubernetes Workload Identity?

-Kubernetes Workload Identity allows you to associate Kubernetes service accounts with Google Cloud service accounts.
-This lets your workloads securely access Google Cloud resources without needing to manage and distribute static credentials.
+Basically, Kubernetes Workload Identity lets you connect your Kubernetes service accounts to Google Cloud service accounts.
+(Authenticate to Google Cloud APIs from GKE workloads) This means your workloads can get to Google Cloud resources without you having to mess around with and hand out static credentials.

 Why Use Workload Identity?